MareoRaft/local-development-of-python-package-and-dep/README.md

 Imagine you are developing project A, and project A depends on project B which you are also developing.
 How can you locally develop both at the same time?

-This repo just shows a very basic example of that in python.
+This repo just shows a very basic example of that in Python (tested with Python 3.8.8).

 `repo-b` -> This folder is an example of the repo for project B.  It exposes a package called **b**.